 Identity Politics is a podcast that features new stories and perspectives about race, gender and Muslim life in America.
 From pop culture to politics, each episode co-hosts Ikhlas Saleem and Makkah Ali invite guests to talk about issues impacting their lives as Muslims at the intersection of multiple identities.

 Ikhlas is an Atlanta-based writer, storyteller and digital media strategist, with a passion for religion, culture and education.
-When she isn’t podcasting, Ikhlas serves as the Deputy Director of Digital & Social Media for Education Post, a communications nonprofit focused on improving public education.
+When she isn’t podcasting, Ikhlas serves as the Director of Digital Content for Education Post, a communications nonprofit focused on improving public education.
 Ikhlas previously served as the Religion Editor and Web Developer for Sapelo Square: An Online Resource for Black Muslims in the United States.
 Ikhlas and her work have been featured in Buzzfeed and The Atlantic, and she was recently named one of “18 Muslim Women to Watch in 2018” by Muslim Girl.

 Ikhlas and Makkah are both native ATLiens, graduates of Wellesley College and fellows of the American Muslim Civic Leadership Institute (AMCLI).
 In addition to co-hosting the podcast, Ikhlas and Makkah are actually friends in real life.

 Hibba is a DC- based advocate, storyteller and community-builder.
 Her work centers economic empowerment for marginalized communities.
 She is currently the Communications Manager at the Institute for Local Self Reliance, a national policy organization that works to fight concentrated economic and political power.
 In addition to podcasting, she enjoys cooking for friends and performing improv.

 What People Are Saying About Us